estebanlm/MUDClient/mc/MUDClient-Plugin-LogViewer.package/MUDLogViewerPlugin.class/README.md

-I define the Log Plugin
+I'm a tool to view the logs.